In October 2021, this chapter was revised throughout in line with local practice.

 2.2 Remaining with a parent

 This is when a child is allowed to remain with a parent but it is considered that an order is necessary to safeguard the child.
-The threshold is and continues to be met in this situation; although on balance it is not considered necessary to remove the child, they are at on-going risk of harm.
+The threshold is and continues to be met in this situation; although on balance it is not considered necessary to remove the child, they are at on-going risk of harm but staying with parents has been assessed through the proceedings as the least detrimental option.
+Previously in Derby City these children have been made subject to a CP plan but with effect from 1st July 2021 these children will be worked as Complex CIN and the process described above in section 2.1 will be followed.

-These children will be treated as Children at Risk and a Child Protection plan is required.
-There needs to be consultation with a Child Protection Manager and an initial conference booked within 15 working days of the making of the Order or Interim Order.
-The Safeguarding Plan should be in line with the Care Plan agreed in Court, which should be made available to the CP Manager; visits should be in line with the CP plan but no less than every 4 weeks.
+The CiN Plan should be in line with the Care Plan agreed in Court, which should be made available to the CiNRO; visits should be in line with the plan but no less than every 4 weeks.
 There should be a clear contingency plan which includes that the case can be immediately referred back to Court in the event of any increased risk of harm.

-Normally the Safeguarding Plan should continue at least until the order expires.
+Normally, the Safeguarding Plan should continue at least until the order expires.
 However, exceptionally, where a core group and Child Protection Manager are unanimous that there is no further risk of significant harm, a decision may be made at a review conference to cease a child protection plan.
-In this situation, the team manager should seek legal advice prior to the review conference.